aueloka/code-files-merger/README.md

 * `-recurse`: When provided, sub-directories will also be searched for code files

 ### C# Merge: command `-l cs`
 * `--usings-inside`: Optional marker.
-When provided, the output file will have the using statements inside the each namespace
+When provided, the output file will have the using statements inside each namespace

-## Constraints
+#### Constraints

 * Nested namespaces are not supported e.g